Welcome to Casual Money Talk’s first-ever blog series, “1 Vs. 20”.

 Cutting food expenses seems to be a popular choice among extreme savers.

-1. “In order to save money, I started eating wild plants so I wouldn’t have to buy greens at the store.
+1. “To save money, I started eating wild plants so I wouldn’t have to buy greens at the store.
 I got pretty good at identifying ones that are safe to eat, and planted them in my backyard.
 Over time I grew a sizable crop of edible wild plants.
 But I wasn’t about to pay for seeds or fertilizers!
 No way, no how!
 I harvested the seeds, and used composted kitchen scraps as soil fertilizer, so my only expense for growing my plants was water.
 I’ve saved a ton this way.”

 — JT (age 23) from Kalamazoo, Michigan, USA